 - When working, have you forgotten to eat breakfast, lunch, and/or dinner?

 - When working, had your butt become numb because you haven’t gotten up from your desk for over five hours.

 - Do you get offended when people offer advice to you about your business because you know what you need to do and what they’re advising is stuff you already know about?

 A. If you answered “yes” to 3 or less of the above, you may have a slight case of Small Business Addiction.
 Confess your business addiction story in the comments below and ask questions so you can manage a healthy small business addiction.

 B. If you answered “yes” to 5 or less of the above, you are very likely to have Small Business Addiction.
-Take the actions in “A” above and then check out our strategic development program.
+Take the actions in “A” above and then check out our small business strategy group.
 The action items will help you manage your Small Business Addiction to a healthy level by talking through your ideas and having someone you can trust holding you accountable for your business activities.

 C. If you answered “yes” to 9 or more of the above, your Small Business Addiction may require an ongoing support plan in the form of entrepreneurial education.
 Take the actions in “A” and “B” above first.
 Both can help you immediately.
-The next step would be to schedule your business introduction to see if our strategic one-on-one advising is what you need to manage a healthy addiction to your business.
+The next step would be to register as a student of entrepreneurship to see if our educational programs are what you need to manage a healthy addiction to your business.

 © Effició, Inc.